 The lake is so picturesque and so easy to visit that it attracts big crowds of visitors, both – locals as well as people coming from the other side of the world.
 And indeed, no trip to South Tyrol in North Italy would be complete without at least a short visit to Lake Braies.

 In this article, you can learn what there is to see and do at Lago di Braies and find all the practical information and tips for your visit.
 Getting there, parking, shuttle bus (in high season), facilities, accessibility, hiking around the lake, renting a rowing boat, or even swimming – all your questions answered in one place…

 In addition, you can find our recommendations on where to stay and what to see nearby.
 Take a look!

-Good to know: Several languages are spoken in this part of Italy and so many places have at least two very different names – one in German and one in Italian.
+Good to know: Several languages are spoken in this part of Italy and so many places in the Dolomites have at least two very different names.
 So Lago di Braies (Italian) is the exact same place as Pragser Wildsee (in German) and is the same as Lake Braies or Lake Prags (in English).
 Also other places nearby have at least two different names.